Eyo Festival in Lagos: The Voice of the Eyo Masquerade

 After paying homage in the palace, they spill out onto the streets of Isale Eko and other parts of central Lagos Island, and the carnival-like celebration of the Eyo festival begins.

 The masquerades, being representatives of spirits of the dead, speak in a strange way whenever they do, which is hardly ever, and when they do speak, it comes out in short bursts of weird sounds.
 That’s about all that we “mortals” will get.

 They engage in ventriloquism and speak with a voice that suggests that they are 'beings' from another world.
-When you greet an Eyo, it usually replies "Mo yo fun e, mo yo fun'ra mi".
+Observers and spectators do hail them as they pass by, greeting them and appreciating them, and when you greet and acknowledge an Eyo masquerade, it usually replies "Mo yo fun e, mo yo fun'ra mi".
 Translated into English, this means "I rejoice with you, I rejoice with myself".

-What this means is that the Eyo masquerade rejoices with visitors and observers for being alive to witness the great day, and that it is in return filled with happiness for having the honour of taking the deified duty of cleansing the land on this Eyo Day.
+What this form of communication implies is that the Eyo masquerade rejoices with visitors and observers for being alive to witness the great day, and it, in return is filled with happiness for having the honour of taking the deified duty of cleansing the land.

 © 2011 artsofthetimes